rovere/openstack/README.md

+# Notes to create an openstack VM at CERN

 0. Key into concepts about cloud and openstack at CERN [here](https://clouddocs.web.cern.ch/clouddocs/overview/concepts.html)

 1. Edit the files ```devel-openstack-vm-userdata_shell.txt``` and ```devel-openstack-vm-userdata_cloud-config.txt``` adding/modifying items according to your needs: packages to be installed in the VM you're creating, commands/options executed in the VM creation